Mixpeal/anthropic-sdk/README.md

 - `system`: (Optional) Provides additional context or instructions for the response.
 - `tools`: (Optional) Specifies tools to use for specialized tasks.
 - `verbose`: (Optional) When set to true, returns the raw response from the API.
+- `metadata`: (Optional) Includes additional information about the request.
+- `stop_sequences`: (Optional) Specifies sequences where the API should stop generating further tokens.
+- `top_k`: (Optional) Limits the model to only sample from the top K most likely next tokens.
+- `top_p`: (Optional) Uses nucleus sampling to limit the model to a cumulative probability.

 ### Configuration